readium/swift-toolkit/docs/Guides/Getting Started.md

 The Readium Swift toolkit enables you to develop reading apps for iOS and iPadOS.
 It provides built-in support for multiple publication formats such as EPUB, PDF, audiobooks, and comics.

+> [!NOTE]
-:warning: Readium offers only low-level tools.
+> Readium offers only low-level tools.
 You are responsible for creating a user interface for reading and managing books, as well as a data layer to store the user's publications.
 The Test App is an example of such integration.

 ## Design principles